Rappsilber-Laboratory/XiSearch/README.md

 xiSEARCH can be downloaded **[here](https://www.rappsilberlab.org/software/xisearch/)**.
-The application can then be run by clicking on "startXiWindows", "startXiUnix" or "startMacOS".
+The application can then be run by clicking on the xiSEARCH icon.

 xiSEARCH is a search engine for the identification of crosslinked spectra matches in crosslinking mass spectrometry experiments.
 It is implemented as a Java Application.
 We recommend to use the latest update of JAVA version 8 or above.